JPLMLIA/vercye_ops/docs/docs/Vercye/inputs.md

 source_file="/path/to/my/template.apsimx"; for dir in *; do cp "$source_file" "${dir}/${dir}_template.apsimx"; done
 ```

-Adjustments for soil properties and simulation constraints must be manually configured with domain knowledge.
+Adjustments for e.g soil properties and simulation constraints must be manually configured with domain knowledge.

 ---